Legolai/EksamensProjectDataScience/README.md

 #### Setup from scratch

 1. Edit ```googleImageScrapper.py``` for what kind of images you want and the amount then run the script to fetch images from google images.
+(The scrapper is currently only for Firefox)

 2. Use a program like [LabelImg](https://github.com/heartexlabs/labelImg) or [MakeSense](https://www.makesense.ai) label images for what object that is need to be detected.